GeorgeSeif/Semantic-Segmentation-Suite/README.md

 These are some **sample results** for the CamVid dataset with 11 classes (previous research version).

 In training, I used a batch size of 1 and image size of 352x480.
 The following results are for the FC-DenseNet103 model trained for 300 epochs.
 I used RMSProp with learning rate 0.001 and decay 0.995.
 I **did not** use any data augmentation like in the paper.
+I also didn't use any class balancing.
+These are just some quick and dirty example results.

 **Note that the checkpoint files are not uploaded to this repository since they are too big for GitHub (greater than 100 MB)**